This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 Red meats are full of the proteins that your hormone production centers rely on to build strength, muscle mass and sex drive.

-If you’re not getting enough protein, you’re probably not reaching your full testosterone potential.
+If you’re not getting enough protein, you’ve may have problems because you’re probably not reaching your full testosterone potential.
 Dr. Malcolm Carruthers of London’s Centre for Men’s Health—and one of the leading authorities on testosterone research—says that a lack of meat in your diet can reduce your testosterone levels by as much as 14 percent.

 That’s because the lack of protein leads to the increased productions of other hormones that essentially deactivate testosterone.